Surabaya: Architecture

+Parks and Gardens

 Surabaya is among the cleanest and greenest cities in Indonesia.
 This can be seen by the urban parks which are equipped with fountains in almost every neighborhood area.
 These parks include Bungkul Park, Harmoni Park, Pelangi Park, Surya Park, Mundu Park, Undaan Fruit Park, Jayengrono Park, and others.
 Bungkul Park was awarded the Asian Townscape Award 2013 from the United Nations as the best park in Asia because of its very complete and integrated facilities, starting from the economic area (street food centers), green open area, parks, disability-friendly area, free internet (Wi-Fi), and routine garden maintenance management.

 The city of Surabaya is very outstanding in the field of environment.
 The city has won many awards in the field of environment and city planning both nationally and internationally.
 These awards have included Adipura, Adipura kencana, Adiwiyata, Wahyu Tata Nugraha, and other green awards, the Adipura Cup, which Surabaya won several times in the 1980s and 1990s, the Adipura Kencana trophy, the cleanest metropolitan city category in the 1990s and in the period of 2010 to 2017, seven consecutive times, as well as the Adipura trophy, plenary in 2016.
 The city also received several awards from the central government as one of the major cities with the best air quality in Indonesia.
 Surabaya in 2012 has won the award "City of the Best Participation in the Asia Pacific" by Citynet for the success of the city government and people's participation in managing the environment.
 Surabaya has also been awarded the ASEAN Environmentally Sustainable City Award or "the city with the best sustainable environmental management in ASEAN" in 2011 and 2014.
 In 2018, Surabaya won the Lee Kuan Yew City Prize along with Hamburg, Kazan, and Tokyo, on the basis of the ability to maintain and manage villages in the middle of the city with excellent government management and community participation amid the rapidly developing city.
 Surabaya became the first city in Indonesia to receive this award.
 On the other hand, however, there are not a few areas in Surabaya that appear less organised, especially in the neighborhoods of Southern and Northern Surabaya.
 This is the concern of the city government to reorganise the environment of the region.

+Climate

+Surabaya features a tropical wet and dry climate (Köppen: Aw), with distinct wet and dry seasons.
+The city's wet season runs from October through May, while the dry season covers the remaining four months.
+Unlike many cities and regions with a tropical wet and dry climate, average high and low temperatures are very consistent throughout the year, with an average high temperature of around 31 °C and average low temperatures around 23 °C. Summer months (December to February) are the wettest months, while spring months (September to November) are the hottest months.